History of Cumberland, Maryland: Colonial era

-The name of Caiuctucuc was later changed by the first European settlers, about 1750, to Wills Creek, and the settlement's name to Wills Town, in honor of the Indian chief called "Will", who lived on the mountain to the north of the village at that time.
-With the coming of the European settlers, most of the Indians abandoned this region and trailed across the mountains to the Ohio River Valley, but Indian Will was not hostile to the outside settlers, and with a few of his followers continued to live on the mountain where he had his wigwam, and died there, it is believed, some time after the close of the Revolutionary War.
+The name of Caiuctucuc was later changed by the first European settlers, in about 1750, to Wills Creek, and the settlement's name to Wills Town, in honor of the Indian chief called "Will", who lived on the mountain to the north of the village at that time.
+With the coming of the European settlers, most of the Indians abandoned this region and trailed across the mountains to the Ohio River Valley, but Indian Will was not hostile to the outside settlers, and with a few of his followers continued to live on the mountain where he had his wigwam.
+It is believed that he died there, some time after the close of the Revolutionary War.
 An old Indian grave on Will's Knob is supposed to be his.
 Chief Will claimed all the land along the creek and sold it to the European settlers for mere trifles.

 When European settlers first began moving into western Maryland in the 1730s and 1740s, they encountered Native Americans residing between the Potomac and Susquehanna rivers.
-Conflicts ensued, and in 1744 the Maryland legislature purchased the land from the area's Native Americans, observing they would settle "for nothing less than Blood or Money."
+Conflicts ensued, and in 1744, the Maryland legislature purchased the land from the area's Native Americans, observing that they would settle "for nothing less than Blood or Money."
 This contract opened the area to official settlement.
 Germans, Swiss-Germans, and Scotch-Irish from Pennsylvania quickly colonized the area.
 Although the Maryland legislature had "purchased" the area, Virginia and Pennsylvania claimed the land as well.
 More troubling to the British Empire were French traders intent on securing their rights to the land.